What You Really Need Know About Knocking Doors

 The November 2018 midterm elections are just around the corner.
-From the Trump-Pence administration to anti-women’s health politicians right here in Minnesota—we’ve seen relentless attacks on our health, rights and communities that underscore how ESPECIALLY important this election is.
+From the Trump-Pence Administration to anti-reproductive health politicians in Minnesota—we’ve seen relentless attacks on our health, rights, and communities that underscore how ESPECIALLY important this election is.

 1. We send you out with a partner, so you’ll always have a buddy.
 If you’re new, we’ll send you out with someone who’s an expert!

 2. We don’t ask for money, just for people to pledge to vote.

 3. We only knock on supporters’ doors, so they’re really friendly.

 4. We train you in before each canvass, so you’ll feel prepared to go out!